May 15, 2022; revised December 12, 2022

 Sakkāya = Pañca Upādāna Khandha

 5. But that will happen ONLY IF we (or our mind) perceive such an ārammaṇa to be beneficial to us.
 For example, one could be easily attracted to the opposite sex if one has “kāma gati.”
-Any man would be able to an attractive woman, i.e., pañcakkhandha, for that sight will arise in any man.
+Any man could find an attractive woman, i.e., pañcakkhandha, for that sight will arise in any man.
 However, attraction to that woman will not happen for an Anagami/Arahant, i.e., they will not generate pañcupādānakkhandha.

 - One would have “upādāna” only for those things that one deems to be beneficial.